 And I think right now, our biggest problem is the congressional portion.
 And I’ve decided to run for Congress at my advanced age and I would like to have as much support and get this material that we’ve been putting out here—I’d like to get that before the committees in Congress, and get some action to do these things.
 And I have to start here in this country; we can talk about grandiose things left and right, but that’s not going to do us any good unless it gets through our Congress.

 And I’d like to be, if possible, a point man to do that, but first I have to get elected.
 And I’m more than willing to do it, if I’m elected, and I hope I can have some support from people like this organization and others.

 Question: [follow-up] West Virginia’s 2nd District.
 I am nothin’ but a po’ West Virginia hillbilly boy.
 Although some of my West Point classmates thought that being two reports away from Jack Welch at GE was worth four stars; but I said, “No guys, it’s only three.”
 (Got to have a little humor at some point.)

-Wysmuller: Well, let me remind you that (TRCS) group has made its skillset available to any politician, any party, running for any office, who wants to get a good handle on what climate is really about.
+Wysmuller: Well, let me remind you that The Right Climate Stuff (TRCS) group has made its skillset available to any politician, any party, running for any office, who wants to get a good handle on what climate is really about.
 And I am more than happy to send you slides and things like that, that you can use in your campaign; I think, I hope you’ve learned a little bit of what climate is really about today; there’s a lot more.

 Question: [follow-up] I certainly have.
 I was walking through the halls of Congress, and a guy by the name of Steve Scalise announced that his biggest problem was reducing carbon emissions.
 And I’m not sure that that’s true any more, after listening to this!